VisiumCH/langfuse-on-azure/README.md

     This will create a new resource group, and create the Azure Container App and PostgreSQL Flexible server inside that group.
     If you enabled authentication, it will use the `auth_init.sh` and `auth_update.sh` hooks to set up the necessary resources for Entra-based authentication, and pass the necessary environment variables to the Azure Container App.

-1. Once the deployment is complete, you will see the URL for the Azure Container App in the output.
+4. Once the deployment is complete, you will see the URL for the Azure Container App in the output.
 You can open this URL in your browser to see the Langfuse web app.

+## (Optional) Azure Authentication

+If at deployment the default Langfuse username/password authentication was selected, you can change it to Azure authentication manually.

+1. Manual App registration
+2. Manually add secrets to the Container App:
+    - Navigate to the Azure Portal
+    - Select the deployed Container App
+    - Navigate to Settings -> Secrets
+    - Update the `authclientsecret`
+3. Manually add requireed environment variables to the Container App:
+    - Navigate to Application -> Revisions and Replicas
+    - Select `Create new revision`
+    - Select the container image and `Edit`
+    - Select the `Environment variables` Tab.
+    - Add (or Edit if already existing) `AUTH_AZURE_AD_TENANT_ID`, Source=`Manual entry`, Value=`<your-tenant-id>`
+    - Add (or Edit if already existing) `AUTH_AZURE_AD_CLIENT_ID`, Source=`Manual entry`, Value=`<your-client-id>`
+    - Add (or Edit if already existing) `AUTH_AZURE_AD_CLIENT_SECRET`, Source=`Reference a secret`, Value=`authclientsecret`

-## Disclaimer
+## (Optional) Langfuse Customization

-Langfuse is an external project and is not affiliated with Microsoft.
+The Langfuse deployment can also be partly customized through the usage of environment variables.
+The user can find the list of environment variables in the [official documentation](https://langfuse.com/self-hosting/v2/deployment-guide).

+> ⚠️ **IMPORTANT:** The Langfuse image that is deployed is the Version 2 of the Langfuse software.
+A later version (V3) has been released in December 2024, however as of now (February 2025) the latest version cannot yet be easily self-hosted in Azure.

+> ⚠️ **IMPORTANT:** The default deployment is for the Free version of the self-hosted Langfuse.
+Langfuse allows additional customizations under the Enterprise Edition.